asimonov/CarND-PID-Control-Project/README.md

 I then proceeded to repeat the parameter scaling for 40, 50, 60 and 70 mph.
 The final PID controller parameters are graduated depending on current simulator speed.
-I also ease off accelerator when steering angle goes above 3.75 degrees either way.
+I also ease off accelerator when steering angle goes above 3.75 degrees either way which causes the controller to pretty much never apply the brakes as system self-corrects any oscillations when they start to appear at higher speeds.
+If you change `speed_limit` variable to something smaller, like 30 or 50 mph you will see the car applies brakes regularly.

 The PID-controlled car manages to go between about 55mph and 70mph, depending on the part of the track.